Politics of Bangladesh: 2024–2026: Interim government: Muhammad Yunus

-Law adviser Dr. Asif Nazrul stated that the thirteenth general election may be possible by 2025.
-However he was contradicted by Religious Affairs Adviser AFM Khalid Hossain who said the date for the next general election has not yet been decided by the Interim Government.
-In January 2025 the Interim Government came under criticism for increasing VAT on numerous essential commodities amidst the country's existing uncontrolled inflationary crisis.
-On 28 February a new political party named National Citizen Party was formed by the leaders of the Student-People's Uprising.
+Law adviser Asif Nazrul stated that the thirteenth general election may be possible by 2025.
+However he was contradicted by Religious Affairs Adviser AFM Khalid Hossain who said the date for the next general election has not yet been decided by the Interim government.
+In January 2025 the Interim government came under criticism for increasing VAT on numerous essential commodities amidst the country's existing uncontrolled inflationary crisis.
+On 28 February a new political party named National Citizen Party was formed by the leaders of the July Uprising.

-Clashes in Gopalganj between Bangladeshi security forces and Awami League supporters on 16 July 2025 resulted in at least four deaths and numerous injuries after the National Citizens Party (NCP) rally was attacked by Awami League supporters who deemed the rally provocative.Comprised largely of student activists who led the unrest that ousted former Prime Minister Sheikh Hasina, this incident raises concerns over the NCP’s disruptive approach and its impact on national stability and democratic norms.
+Clashes in Gopalganj between Bangladeshi security forces and Awami League supporters on 16 July 2025 resulted in at least four deaths and numerous injuries after the National Citizen Party rally was attacked by Awami League supporters who deemed the rally provocative.

-On 5 August 2025 Chief Adviser Muhammad Yunus formally read out the July Declaration a year after the revolution had ended.
-On the same day he scheduled July Charter and the 2026 Bangladeshi general election to be held on February 2026.
+On 5 August 2025 Chief Adviser Muhammad Yunus formally read out the July Declaration a year after the uprising ended.
+On the same day he scheduled July Charter and the next general election to be held in February 2026.
+On 13 November 2025 Awami League supporters carry mass arson attacks throughout the nation killing people and vandalizing vehicles.
+They were however thwarted by the law enforcement and students.
+During this time both BNP and Jamaat grew stronger but drifted apart and by November 2025 the two parties begun engaging in major confrontations against each other.

+On 30 November 2025 new details emerged regarding the 2009 Bangladesh Rifles revolt.
+On 23 December 2024, the Ministry of Home Affairs haf formed a seven-member commission to re-investigate the BDR mutiny, which released its findings on 30 November 2025 concluding that the incident was a planned operation rather than a spontaneous revolt.
+The report alleged involvement of senior Awami League figures, including Sheikh Fazle Noor Taposh and Sheikh Hasina, and noted evidence destruction and missing key individuals in the original probe.
+This was done to destabilize Bangladesh Army and strengthen India's influence over Bangladesh.
+The commission also cited evidence destruction and missing key individuals during the original probe.
+That same day, the commission's chief stated that 921 Indian nationals had entered Bangladesh around the time of the incident, with 67 remaining unaccounted for.